 Proof of Concept in Rwanda

-In September 2024, we launchd our Proof of Concept study in Rwanda.
-From September to February, we research, produce, evaluate, and broadcast our first six-episode radio drama.
-Each 15-minute episode is designed to entertain while promoting positive behavior change.
+In September 2024, we launched our Proof of Concept study in Rwanda.
+From September to March, we researched, produced, evaluated, and broadcast our first six-episode radio drama.
+Each 15-minute episode was designed to entertain while promoting positive behavior change.

 About the radio drama